 Finally, if you’re using a robo advisor, it’s mostly hands-off, but not completely.
 Make sure you’re checking in on your portfolio’s progress and evaluating your risk tolerance every so often.

 For DIY investors, we strongly recommend Questrade due to their low cost and excellent research options (plus, the fact that we’re giving you $50 in free trades doesn’t hurt either).
 To help cut costs a bit (both for your time and money), you can also use a robo-advisor.
 We also like Wealthsimple due to their low cost, excellent customer service, and ability to get into socially responsible investing.
-Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $75 cash bonus when you open and fund a new Wealthsimple Invest account with $1000 within 45 days.
+Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $100 cash bonus open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit).

 Disclaimer: Young & Thrifty has entered into a referral and advertising arrangement with Wealthsimple US, LTD and receives compensation when you open an account or for certain qualifying activity which may include clicking links.
 You will not be charged a fee for this referral and Wealthsimple and Young and Thrifty are not related entities.
 It is a requirement to disclose that we earn these fees and also provide you with the latest Wealthsimple ADV brochure so you can learn more about them before opening an account.